khuyentran1401/awesome-Python-data-science-books/README.md

 Learn how to train a model on a wide range of tasks in deep learning with little math background and minimal code using fastai and Pytorch.
 Written by the creators of fastai.
 </details>
 <details><summary><a href="https://www.amazon.com/dp/0262035618?tag=hackr-20&geniuslink=true">Deep Learning (Adaptive Computation and Machine Learning series)</a> - Ian Goodfellow, Yoshua Bengio, Aaron Courville & Francis Bach</summary>
-Learn mathematical and conceptual background, deep learning techniques used by practitioners in industry, including deep feedforward networks, regularization, optimization algorithms, convolutional networks, sequence modeling, and practical methodology, and other theoretical topics as linear factor models, autoencoders, representation learning, structured probabilistic models, Monte Carlo methods, the partition function, approximate inference, and deep generative models.
+Learn mathematical and conceptual background, deep learning techniques used by practitioners in industry, including deep feedforward networks, regularization, optimization algorithms, convolutional networks, sequence modeling, and practical methodology, and other theoretical topics.
 </details>
 <details><summary><a href="https://www.manning.com/books/deep-learning-with-pytorch">Deep Learning with PyTorch</a> - Eli Stevens, Luca Antiga, and Thomas Viehmann</summary>
-Learn how to create deep learning and neural network systems with PyTorch and learn best practices for the entire deep learning pipeline, tackling advanced projects.
+Learn how to create deep learning and neural network systems with PyTorch and learn best practices for the entire deep learning pipeline for advanced projects.
 </details>
 <details><summary><a href="https://www.amazon.com/Natural-Language-Processing-PyTorch-Applications/dp/1491978236">Natural Language Processing with PyTorch: Build Intelligent Language Applications Using Deep Learning</a> - Delip Rao & Brian McMahan</summary>
-Gain a solid grounding in NLP and deep learning algorithms.
-Learn how to use PyTorch to build applications involving rich representations of text specific to the problems you face.
+Learn the basics of the PyTorch, traditional NLP concepts and methods, neural networks, embeddings, sequence prediction, and design patterns for building production NLP systems.
 </details>
 <details><summary><a href="https://machinelearningmastery.com/lstms-with-python/">Long Short-Term Memory Networks With Python</a> - Jason Brownlee</summary>
 Learn what LSTMs are, and how to develop a suite of LSTM models using Keras and TensorFlow 2.
 This book cuts through the math, research papers and patchwork descriptions about LSTMs.